Louis L. Redding

-Louis Lorenzo Redding (October 25, 1901 – September 28, 1998) was a prominent lawyer and civil rights advocate from Wilmington, Delaware.
-Redding, the first African American to be admitted to the Delaware bar, was part of the NAACP legal team that challenged school segregation in the Brown v.
-Board of Education case in front of the U.S. Supreme Court.
-He was 96 when he died at a hospital in Lima, Pa.
+Louis Lorenzo Redding (October 25, 1901 – September 28, 1998) was an American lawyer and civil rights advocate from Wilmington, Delaware.
+The first African American to be admitted to the Delaware bar, Redding was part of the NAACP legal team that challenged school segregation in the Brown v.
+Board of Education case before the U.S. Supreme Court.
+He was 96 when he died at a hospital in Lima, Pennsylvania.

 Background

-Louis Redding was born in Alexandria, Virginia to parents Lewis Alfred Redding and Mary Ann (Holmes) Redding, but moved to Wilmington, Delaware during his childhood.
-The Redding family resided at 203 East 10th Street in the heart of Wilmington's African-American community.
+Louis Redding was born in Alexandria, Virginia, to parents Lewis Alfred Redding and Mary Ann (Holmes) Redding, but moved to Wilmington, Delaware, during his childhood.
+The Redding family resided at 203 East 10th Street in the heart of Wilmington's African American community.
 Redding attended segregated public schools and graduated from Howard High School (the only high school for African Americans in the state at the time) in 1919.
 He subsequently enrolled at Brown University and won the Gaston Prize Medal Contest in oratory his senior year for a talk on Booker T. Washington.
 He graduated from Brown with honors in 1923.

-After college, Redding became vice principal of Fessenden Academy in Ocala, Florida and later taught at Morehouse College in Atlanta, Georgia.
+After graduation, Redding became vice principal of Fessenden Academy in Ocala, Florida, and later taught at Morehouse College in Atlanta, Georgia.
 In 1925, Redding entered Harvard Law School.
-He was the only African-American in Harvard Law's 1928 graduating class.
+He was the only African American in Harvard Law's 1928 graduating class.
 Redding was admitted to the Delaware bar in the following year.

-In 2009, the Redding House Foundation opened the Redding House Museum in his childhood home in Wilmington.